George Horse Capture: Personal life

 He married Kay-Karol, his third wife.
 He had children from his previous marriages: George Jr., Joseph, Daylight, and Peter.

 Horse Capture died April 16, 2013, of kidney failure at their home in Great Falls, as complications from diabetes and congestive heart failure.
 He was buried at Fort Belknap Agency Cemetery.
 He was survived by his third wife, KayKarol Horse Capture, and his four children.
 His many grandchildren and great-grandchildren knew him as "Grandpa Braids".

 Works

-His published works include The Seven Visions of Bull Lodge (1980/1996), which he edited an annotated An American Indian Perspective, I'd Rather Be Powwowing, and Indian Country.
+His published works include The Seven Visions of Bull Lodge (1980/1996), which he edited and annotated An American Indian Perspective, I'd Rather Be Powwowing, and Indian Country.
 Horse Capture spent his entire professional life gathering materials about his tribe, the A'aninin.
 These works include photographs, objects, publications, and songs.
 With this material, he created the Tribal Archive Project, "a database that includes information from worldwide museum sources about the A'aninin."
 One month after he presented his final version of the archive to tribal members, he died.
 This may be the first tribal digital archive created.